vaginessa/dns-wiki/Home.md

 Important Information
 ---------------------

-Before you submit any issue report via the integrated AFWall+ option - or here on our GitHub page, you maybe first read the following stuff which may solve your problems or common questions.
+Before you submit any issue report via the integrated AFWall+ option - or here on GitHub, you maybe first read the following stuff which possible solve your problems questions.

 * Our official [[FAQ]] helps to solve the most known problems and questions.
 * Our [official issue tracker](https://github.com/ukanth/afwall/issues) here on GitHub, please always make a search before you open another ticket.